Kttra/IEnumerableXMLNotes/README.md

-# IEnumerable Notes
+# IEnumerable & Xelement Notes
-Some IEnumerable notes in C#.
+Some IEnumerable and Xelement notes in C#.
+This is more of a quick look at these concepts.
+I won't go too in detail or explain much.

 IEnumerable interface is the base interface for many collections in C#.
 It is used to provide a way of iterating through a collection.
 Collections are classes we can use to store a collection of objects.
 They are not limited to one type of object and have no size constraints.